Exercise for Parkinson's Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is exercise generally safe for people with Parkinson's disease?
+What prior data suggests that this exercise method is safe for people with Parkinson's Disease?

 DJ